Ask any question regarding contact lenses and we will answer it within a few days. The most interesting questions will be displayed on our site.

 Monthly and daily contact lenses

-Question: I wanted to ask – I have biofinity contact lenses and at Fokus Optik I tried Switch Joy daily lenses and I would like to wear lenses by Coopervision, do they make anything similar?
+Question: I wanted to ask – I have Biofinity contact lenses and I tried Switch Joy daily lenses and I would like to wear lenses by Coopervision, do they make anything similar?

-Reply: Hello, thank you for your query.
-Many optician chains sell contact lenses under their own private brand.
-The only difference from original contact lenses is their packaging.
-And Switch Joy are such a private brand.
-To know what the original brand is, you have to know all the parameters (curvature, dioptres, diameter), replacement period, manufacturer and their material. https://www.vasecocky.cz/…y-cocek.html Thank you for your understanding and have a nice day.
-Eva
+Reply: Many optician chains sell contact lenses under their own private brand.
+The only difference from the original contact lenses is the packaging.
+Switch Joy are such a brand.
+To know what the original brand is, you have to know all the parameters (curvature, dioptres, diameter), replacement period, manufacturer and their material.

 Multifocal contact lenses and their variety